Panda381/PicoLibSDK/Readme.txt

 	checksum program boot2crc.exe.

 _devices - device definitions and drivers.
 Currently, the ready devices are
-	Pico, Picotron, Picoino 1.0, PicoinoMini, DemoVGA, PicoPad 0.8 and PicoPad 1.0.
-The target device is selected at compile time with the c.bat file parameter ('pico', 'picotron', 'picoino10', 'picoinomini', 'demovga', 'picopad08' or 'picopad10').
+	DemoVGA, Pico, Picoino 1.0, PicoinoMini, PicoPad 0.8, PicoPad 1.0,
+	PicoPadVGA, Picotron.
+The target device is selected at compile time with the c.bat file parameter ('demovga', 'pico', 'picoino10', 'picoinomini', 'picopad08', 'picopad10', 'picopadvga', 'picotron').
 	If the target device is not specified when compiling the application, the default device is selected by the _setup.bat file.

 _display - drivers for the displays.
 Currently, there is a mini-VGA display
 	driver for 4/8/15/16-bit output to a VGA monitor with 320x240 up to